-B: (12 points) Calculate analytically (using formulas from the notes) the expected number of random trials before all elements are witnessed in a domain of size n = 200?
-(Show your work.)
+B: (12 points) Calculate analytically (using formulas from the notes in L2) the expected number of random trials before all elements are witnessed in a domain of size n = 250?
+Again, there are a few formulas you may use - the more accurate, the more confidence you might have in your experimental part.
+[Show your work, including describing which formula you used.]